A Closer Look at Horse Abscesses

 Ox-E Topical Spray Solution

-We highly recommend that 3-4 times daily, and prior to applying the new clean dressing, to apply the Ox-E topical Solution either by spraying or sponging-on of the solution to the affected areas of the hoof or leg.
+We highly recommend spraying any affected area 3-4 times daily and applying the Ox-E topical Solution either by spraying or sponging it on the areas of the hoof or leg prior to applying the new clean dressing.

 We believe you will have success and we give a “120-Day” Money Back Guarantee with every product sold.